Filpill/blog-web/content/projects/2023-05-18-arch-install-guide.md

 The virtual machine is made with Microsoft's Hyper-V program.
 The steps may differ slightly if you choose to use a another hypervisor such as VirtualBox.

+## Video Tutorial

+This video tutorial will closely follow the installation process described in this article:

+{{< youtube K5ubNttIhaw >}}

 ## Arch Linux ISO Download Link

 You can find the download link to the Arch Linux ISO here: https://archlinux.org/download/